-Whether it’s from a home office or a kitchen counter, Metro Transit staffers are still there to help customers plan essential trips, sort out their Go-To cards and handle other matters during the stay-at-home order.
+Whether it’s from a home office or a kitchen counter, Metro Transit staffers are still there to help customers plan essential trips, sort out their Go-To cards and handle other matters during the COVID-19 pandemic.

 For Melissa Mensah (top row, middle photo), work these days means reporting to a basement office instead of making a three-hour roundtrip from her home in Zimmerman to the downtown Minneapolis Service Center, where she is the lead service center representative.

 Note: Metro Transit's Service Centers have re-opened to the public.
 Find more information here.

 From home, she processes Transit Assistance Program (TAP) and limited mobility applications and transfers balances to new Go-To Cards.
 A co-worker goes into the Service Center once a week to put new Go-To Cards in the mail.

 Mensah is enjoying more time with her husband, who works overnight as a hospital nursing assistant.
 But the couple misses their 10-year-old son, who is high risk and has been sent to live with Mensah’s parents.

 Mensah’s father, Metro Transit bus operator Dwight Nelson, is on COVID-19 leave because he is also at high risk, and her mother is also at home.

 Still, Mensah misses being downtown.
 "I miss the commotion and all the people,” she said.
 "The last week I worked there before we closed the store it was like a ghost town.”